 - In 2019, Voie was named the Cinderella to CEO of the Year to recognize women who have overcome obstacles to change businesses, communities and industries for the better; The Leader's Globe "One of the Ten Most Successful Business Women Leaders"; CIO Magazine's "Women Leaders Making a Difference"; one of Insight Success Magazine's "Companies with Most Disruptive Innovation," The Business Berg’s “Business Achievers Making a Difference 2019,” Enterprise World’s, “Influential Women In Business 2019,” CIO Views Magazine included Voie in the December 2019 distinction, “The Path-braking Journey of 10 Influential Businesswomen"; Exeleon Magazine named the Women In Trucking Association as, “15 Best Companies to Work for in 2019,” and her blog "Ellen's Blog" was named Fronetics' Top Three Logistics and Supply Chain Blogs.

-- In 2020, she was named by Business Brainiac magazine as one of, “The 10 Most Trailblazing Business Leaders to Watch in 2020,” one of the “Top five coolest women making waves in the supply chain sector” by Supply Chain Digital, 2020's Most Influential Women to Watch by Insights Success Magazine, and one of the Ten Inspiring CEOs to watch out for in 2020.
-Additionally, Voie was the first inductee into the Howes Hall of Fame.
+- In 2020, she was named by Business Brainiac magazine as one of, “The 10 Most Trailblazing Business Leaders to Watch in 2020,” one of the “Top five coolest women making waves in the supply chain sector” by Supply Chain Digital, 2020's Most Influential Women to Watch by Insights Success Magazine, one of the Ten Inspiring CEOs to watch out for in 2020, CIO Look's "10 Most Innovative CEOs Revamping the Future", and CEO Monthly's Gender Diversity Director of the Year and Most Influential Woman in Road Transport.
+Additionally, Voie was featured in North America Outlook magazine and the first inductee into the Howes Hall of Fame.